mohammad-shirzadi/AmlakNama/README.md

 ## Prerequisites

-- Python 3.x
+Languages and Frameworks: Python, Django, HTML, CSS, JavaScript

-- Django 3.x or later
+Libraries and Tools: Pandas, GeoPandas, NumPy, Folium, Selenium, BeautifulSoup

 ## Installation

-Follow these steps to set up and run the Real Estate Management System:
+Follow these steps to set up and run the AmlakNama System:

 1. Clone the repository:
    ```bash